w3c/wai-InvolveUsersAll/index.md

 people use the web with [adaptive strategies](#strategies){:.termref} and [assistive technologies](#at){:.termref}.

 Involving users early helps you implement more effective accessibility solutions.
-It also broadens your perspective in a way that can lead you to discover new ways of thinking about your product that will make it work better for more people in more situations.
+It also broadens your perspective in a way that can lead you to discover new ways of thinking about your product.
+This will make your product work better for more people in more situations.

 This applies when designing and developing: